TritonDataCenter/sdc-docker/README.md

 # Docker Version

-Offically supported version: 1.22 (equivalent to docker client version 1.10)
+Offically supported version: 1.21 (equivalent to docker client version 1.9)

-Supported version range: 1.18 to 1.22 (docker client version 1.6 to 1.10,
+Supported version range:
-docker compose version 1.5 to 1.6)
+    Remote API: 1.20 to 1.23
+    Docker CLI: 1.8 to 1.11
+    Docker Compose: 1.6 to 1.7

 When a client makes a remote API call to sdc-docker and it does not specify a version, then sdc-docker will default to the officially supported version.